davidmoten/reels/README.md

 * Dead letter actor
 * SLF4J logging (add the implementation that you like)
 * Akka stop semantics (stopping an actor stops its children first)
+* Jar size 87K with only one logging dependency (slf4j)

 TODO
 * Lifecycle monitoring (DeathWatch) support
 * Add Actor.preRestart, Actor.postRestart methods?
 Jury still out on this.
 NO